vrpan/Ansible-Playbook/README.md

-# Ansible-Playbook
+# Ansible-Playbooks
-This is playbook for add user and set password on test-srv We'll create a user who is able to login with the following attributes:
+### This is playbook for add user and set password on test-srv
+We'll create a user who is able to login with the following attributes:

 User: contentmanager